11 O'Clock Tick Tock: Release and commercial performance

 "11 O'Clock Tick Tock" was originally released as a single in May 1980, but it failed to chart.

 In November 1983, U2 released their live album Under a Blood Red Sky, on which a performance of "11 O'Clock Tick Tock" appears.
 The song subsequently entered the Billboard Rock Albums & Top Tracks chart in the United States on 10 December 1983 at number 35, and it peaked at number 30 on 21 January 1984.

 "11 O'Clock Tick Tock" was reissued on Record Store Day in 2020 to commemorate the 40th anniversary of its original release.
 It was pressed on translucent blue 12-inch vinyl weighing 180 grams and cut at 45 RPM.
 The release included previously unreleased live versions of "Touch" and "Twilight" from the band's performance at the Marquee in London in September 1980.
 After the single's reissue for Record Store Day, it reached number 69 on the Irish Singles Chart.

+"11 O'Clock Tick Tock" was one of 40 songs that U2 re-recorded for their 2023 album Songs of Surrender.